SaraMathews/swedish_forest_text_adventure/README.md

 ![test_validator](docs/test_validation.png)

 ### *Functional testing*
-Below, I have summarized the testing in screenshots of several Excel sheets for easier overview.
+Below, I have summarized the testing in screenshots of several Excel sheets for an easier overview.
 I have separated the sheets into the following categories:
 - Function testing introduction. <br>
     Includes the function choose_name() and are_you_ready() <br>